yetifrozty/.dotfiles/README.md

 stow .
 ```

+The wallpapers i use is located here: [wallpapers](https://github.com/thefallnn/Nord-Wallpapers).

 The polybar config uses "DejaVuSansMono" and "DejaVuSansMonoNerdFont".
 To install DejaVuSansMono on archlinux, run the follow command.
 ```